Samweli/wfs30client-backend/README.md

-# Client for WFS 3.0 Servers
+# Api for WFS 3.0 Servers Generic Clients

 Covers test for the following specifications:
 -----------------------------